The best Halloween displays of 2023 in RI, Mass.

 Revenge of the King, 393 King Phillip St., Raynham, Mass.

 Zombies, spiders, clowns, scarecrows and pumpkins abound in this Raynham, Mass. display.
-It can be scary for very young children, but otherwise creator James Smith says it can be family friendly.
-“On Halloween I have a few people dressed up and hiding to get a few scares before giving out candy,” Smith told 12 News.
+It can be scary for very young children, but otherwise, creator James Smith says it can be family-friendly.
+“On Halloween, I have a few people dressed up and hiding to get a few scares before giving out candy,” Smith told 12 News.
 He’s been decorating at this location for more than eight years.
-“I decorate for all the kids, adults whoever enjoys it is welcome keeps getting bigger and better every year,” he said.
+“I decorate for all the kids, and adults whoever enjoys it is welcome keeps getting bigger and better every year,” he said.
 The display is visible all day and is lit from dusk until about 11 p.m. seven days a week.

 The Boneyard, 22 Pinehurst Street, Dartmouth, MA